 duty as a member of the US Armed forces are entitled to an exemption on

 real estate used and owned as a homestead.

-Deployed Military Exemption: US military documentation which clearly shows the applicant's dates of active duty military service deployed outside the United States during the immediate prior year in support of one of the designated military operations (Operation Enduring Freedom, Operation Iraqi Freedom, Operation New Dawn, Operation Noble Eagle or Operation Odyssey Dawn).
+Deployed Military Exemption: US military documentation which clearly shows the applicant's dates of active duty military service deployed outside the United States during the immediate prior year in support of one of the designated military operations (Operation Enduring Freedom and Operation Noble Eagle).
 This exemption requires the holder to submit new supporting documentation each year to retain these valuable savings.
 This exemption grants total exemption to an additional percentage of your assessed value, based upon the percent of the prior year you were deployed overseas in support of one of the specified military operations.

 Additional Exemption for Combat-Wounded Florida Disabled Veterans: This exemption provides a additional discount from the amount of property taxes on the homestead of a partially or totally permanently disabled veteran, age 65 or older as of January 1, and whose disability was combat-related.
 Under this law, an eligible veteran will receive a total exemption from property taxes equal to the percentage of combat-related disability (example: a 60% combat-related disability would exempt 60% of the total value of the homesteaded residence from ad valorem property taxes).
 Please provide us with documented proof your disability was combat related (i.e., copy of Purple Heart Medal award paperwork), and a

 certificate from the US Government or US Department of Veterans Affairs attesting to the percentage of your permanent disability.
 Note: Florida law does not provide for a surviving spouse exemption in this category.

 A certificate from the Division of Blind Services of the Department of Education

 or the United States Department of Veterans Affairs certifying the applicant

 Full Exemption for Totally and Permanently Disabled Persons: